GauravAtavale/ChartQA-QwenVL-2B-Finetuned/README.md

 (Sept 13th)
 Progress so far:
 - Uploaded the SFT notebook
 - Have a separate notebook for inference
-- I can upload the training and inference as a single py file
+- I can upload the training and inference as a single py file - uploaded
 - Also have a chrome extension ready